-- Electronic or paper copies of the Annual Report and Accounts of the LHB are available, on request, prior to the meeting; and - State how copies can be obtained, in what language and in what format, e.g. as Braille, large print, easy read etc. - 7.2.6 The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and funds held on trust accounts, and may also include presentation of other reports of interest to citizens and others, such as the organisation's annual quality statement. - 7.2.7 A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.
+- Electronic or paper copies of the Annual Report and Accounts of the LHB are available, on request, prior to the meeting; and - State how copies can be obtained, in what language and in what format, e.g. as Braille, large print, easy read etc. - 7.2.6 The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and funds held on trust accounts, and may also

+- include presentation of other reports of interest to citizens and others. - 7.2.7 A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.